JAmcevoy/Peace_of_Mind/README.md

 - __Navigation Bar__

-  - Featured on all four pages, the navigation bar includes links to the Welcome to Peace Of Mind logo, Home page, Benefits, techniques, and Sign Up page and is identical on each page to allow for easy navigation.
+  - Featured on all four pages, the navigation bar includes links to the Home page, Benefits, techniques, and Sign Up page and is identical on each page to allow for easy navigation.
-  - I went for a more simplistic view of the option stacked on smaller screens, Showing the user option across all pages.
+  - I went for a more simplistic view of the option of stacked for smaller screens, Showing the user option across all pages.
 But keeping the menu neat to the head of each page.
   - For larger screens like laptops and PCs, I set the nav menu out in a row evenly spaced with heavy font and larger font sizes.
 This utilizes the space of the screen but gives a better display for users who are visually impaired.
   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.